Torquay (Vic.)

 What is the weighted average housing cost based on tenure mix in the suburb of Torquay?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,432.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,432.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $2,165/month.

 How affordable is housing in the suburb of Torquay relative to local incomes?